ParallelMaths/parallel/pages/9-23-more-water-jugs.md

 ---

 A cube consists of three pairs of opposite faces, so each pair should be a different colour.
-Top and bottom are red, front and back are blue, while left and right faces are turquoise.
+For example, the top and bottom could be red, the front and back blue, and the left and right faces turquoise.
 :::